mieweb/docs/content/functions/injection-immunization-management/injection-program-tab-recording-mass-injections.md

 * NDC: Or National Drug Code pulls the 10 or 11-digit code that represents the injection.
 * Expiration Date: Enter expiration from the vial.
 * Administration Date:  Automatically pops-up today's date and current time.
 Change date or time to when the injection was given.
+* Ordering Provider: When the system setting "Use Ordered By" is enabled, this field will display.
+The Ordering Provider can be set by default in the user preferences "Orders Default, Ordering Provider".
 * Administrator: Select the name of the person that gave the injection.
 Start typing the last name in the blank field to pull up a list of users that match and select from there.
 * Route:  Select the route of the injection, if you wish, from the drop-down of choices.
 * Site:  Select the site the injection was given from the drop-down of choices.
 You can select Other and it will open a free-text field for you to type in.